The national living well programme was established over 10 years ago in Lambeth, London.

 People might receive support from one professional, or several at the same time.
 For example, they might receive cognitive behaviour therapy from an NHS mental health practitioner, peer support from a VCSE colleague and support around managing their finances or getting into work or education.
 Or they may be supported by one of our new specialist services or treatments.

-Our living well services aim to benefit adults and older people with serious mental illness in the following ways:
+Our living well services aim to support adults and older people with serious mental illness by:

-- Receiving greater support from their families, carers, and social networks, and opportunities to participate in their local community
+• Enabling stronger support from family, carers, and social networks, and increasing opportunities to connect with their local community.

 Click on the link below for an update on progress in your borough.

-We'll keep this page updated and share key updates on Twitter, Facebook, LinkedIn, and Instagram.
+We'll also share key updates on Twitter, Facebook, LinkedIn, and Instagram.
 Follow us @PennineCareNHS.

 If you live in one of the other five Greater Manchester boroughs, visit the Greater Manchester Mental Health NHS Foundation Trust website.